carina-kauf/lm-event-knowledge/probing/README.md

 * most up-to-date [embeddings --> plausibility].
 Metric: accuracy with logit regression
 * run on commandline: `python pickle_newsplit_automatic.py [layer_num] [voice_type] [sentence_type] [dataset_name] [model_name]`
 * output files: 14 conditions per model = 42 csv files in total, named as probing/parallel_layers/new_layers/{model_name}_{dataset_name}_{voice_type}_{sentence_type}.csv
+* a combined file of the above 42 conditions (with human ceiling columns): probing/parallel_layers/model_plausibility_with_ceilings.csv
 * newest train-test-split: AI-AI and AAN-AAN: train on 9/10, test on 1/10; AI-AAN/AAN-AI/AI-AAR/AAN-AAR: train on 9/10 of former, and test on all of later; normal-AAR: train on AI and AAN, test on all AAR

 > * issue 1: non-all-zero first layer accuracies of AAR sentences (05/29/22, email)